xmadmaxdx/VisionSpeak-AI/README.md

 ## Additional Notes

 - **Preprocessing**: The script preprocesses the captured image to make the text more readable before running OCR.
-- **Masking**: The buttons are masked out during OCR to prevent the script from reading them as text.
+- **Masking**: The button is masked out during OCR to prevent the script from reading it as text.
-- **Image-Quiz Functionality**: The "Image-Quiz" button is a placeholder in the current version.
-You can integrate an actual image-based API in this function for future enhancement.

 ---